WorksApplications/SudachiPy/README.md

 }
 ```

-You can also build user dictionary with sub-command `ubuild`.
+Also, you can build user dictionary with sub-command `ubuild`.

-About input file format, see [here](https://github.com/WorksApplications/Sudachi/blob/develop/docs/user_dict.md)
+About file format, see [here](https://github.com/WorksApplications/Sudachi/blob/develop/docs/user_dict.md)
-(written in Japanese, English document is unavailable right now.)
+(written in Japanese, English document is unavailable now)

 ## For developer